nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/secure-coding.md

 SQL must never be generated "by hand".
 Always use JDBC PreparedStatement where all user-controlled input is passed as statement parameters.
 Or, better, use an additional abstraction layer like Nuxeo's NXQL or Hibernate's HQL.

-### No Breaking of Layering&nbsp;
+### No Breaking of Layering

 Nuxeo security relies on code using the proper layers.
 In Nuxeo, security happens at different levels, which must not be bypassed:

 *   Authentication is done at the Servlet layer through a pluggable authentication system.
 Any custom servlet must be configured to use the same servlet filters as the standard Nuxeo servlets.
 *   Authorization is done at the CoreSession layer through built-in checks of the security on the document for the currently authenticated user.
 This CoreSession layer must not be bypassed:
     *   The lower-level Session must not be accessed, or all access must be aware that security checks have to be done at a higher layer.
-    *   The UnrestrictedSessionRunner or changing to a system user through CoreInstance.openCoreSession&nbsp;must be used only when there is no security risk on the document(s) being accessed.
+    *   The UnrestrictedSessionRunner or changing to a system user through CoreInstance.openCoreSession must be used only when there is no security risk on the document(s) being accessed.

 ## HTML Code

-The&nbsp;[Cross Site Scripting]({{page page='cross-site-scripting'}}) page describes rules that must be followed when generating HTML&nbsp;to avoid XSS and CSRF security issues.
+The [Cross Site Scripting]({{page page='cross-site-scripting'}}) page describes rules that must be followed when generating HTML to avoid XSS and CSRF security issues.

-{{!
-Don't put anything here. }}

-* * *